wasiejen/Free-Snap-Tap/README.md

 With Tap Groupings you can define your own sets of keys to be oberserved together and be seperately handled.
 E.g. Movement, leaning direction, fast weapon switching and more.

-No oberservation of special keys (eg ctrl, alt, space, enter, ...) or arrow keys at the moment.
+V0.2:
+- Now special keys like ctrl, space, alt, win, numpad keys, F-keys usable in Tap Groups.
+- Just use the string representation (found in py_file in vk_codes dict) or directly the vk-codes.
+Mixing of both in the same Tap Group possible.
+- Added an icon! :-D (icons created by Vector Squad - Flaticon)

 ## How Snap Tapping Works
 Snap Tapping is a feature that enhances your keyboard's responsiveness by prioritizing the most recent key input when multiple keys are pressed simultaneously.
 Here’s how it operates: